istio-ecosystem/istio-operator/README.md

 This installs the controller into the cluster in the istio-operator namespace.
 The controller in turns installs the Istio control plane into the istio-system namespace by default.

+#### Controller (running locally)

+1. Set env $WATCH_NAMESPACE and $LEADER_ELECTION_NAMESPACE (default value is "istio-operator")

+1. From the operator repo root directory, run `go run ./cmd/manager/*.go server `

+To use Remote debugging with IntelliJ, replace above step 2 with following:

+1. From ./cmd/manager path run
+`
+dlv debug --headless --listen=:2345 --api-version=2 -- server
+`.

+1. In IntelliJ, create a new Go Remote debug configuration with default settings.

+1. Start debugging process and verify it is working.
+For example, try adding a breakpoint at Reconcile logic and apply a new CR.

 ### Relationship between the CLI and controller